Editor's pick — niche/condition mattress

 Does sleeping naked actually improve sleep quality?

-Research suggests sleeping naked can facilitate faster core body temperature drop, which is one of the primary signals for sleep onset.
+Research suggests sleeping naked can help faster core body temperature drop, which is one of the primary signals for sleep onset.
 A 2018 study published in the Journal of Physiological Anthropology found that skin cooling improved sleep quality in participants who wore cooling garments.
 Sleeping naked achieves a similar effect, especially in warmer environments.

 Is sleeping naked better for your skin?